SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 You access the indices before and after a given index using the ``index(before:)`` and ``index(after:)`` methods of ``String``.
-Instead of calling these methods multiple times on the same index, use the ``index(_:offsetBy:)`` method, which is more efficient.
+To access an index farther away from the given index, you can use the ``index(_:offsetBy:)`` method instead of calling one these methods multiple times.

 You can use subscript syntax to access the ``Character`` at a particular ``String`` index.